StrikingLoo/strikingloo.github.io/_posts/2024-04-03-llm-css-design.md

 ![](resources/post_image/claude-css-design/gothic-cathedral.png){: loading='lazy' class='wide-seventy'}

-It's pretty monochromatic, but the typesetting looks nice.
+It's quite monochromatic, but the typesetting looks nice.
 I can see this as a nice first step that a real designer could iterate on to get to a real Cathedral-inspired design.
 Maybe just adding a few images on the background or a banner could help.

 ### Psychedelic Design